20Aarkay/fire-detection-model-using-deep-learning/README.md

 - Push to the branch (`git push origin feature/improvement`).
 - Create a new Pull Request.

+## Dataset

+The fire detection model is trained on a curated dataset containing thousands of images sourced from various sources, including public datasets, surveillance footage, and online resources.
+The dataset is annotated with labels indicating the presence of fire, smoke, or non-fire scenes, allowing the model to learn from diverse examples and generalize well to unseen data.

+## Model Architecture

+The fire detection model architecture consists of a convolutional neural network (CNN) with multiple layers of convolution, pooling, and fully connected layers.
+The model utilizes transfer learning by initializing with pre-trained weights from popular CNN architectures (e.g., ResNet, MobileNet) and fine-tuning the model on the fire detection dataset to adapt to specific features and patterns related to fire and smoke.

+## Evaluation Metrics

+The performance of the fire detection model is evaluated using standard metrics such as accuracy, precision, recall, and F1-score.
+The model is validated on a separate test dataset to assess its generalization ability and robustness to unseen data.
+The evaluation results demonstrate the effectiveness of the model in accurately detecting fire and smoke incidents while minimizing false alarms.

+## Contributing

+Contributions to the fire detection model project are welcome!
+Here's how you can contribute:

+- Fork the repository.
+- Create a new branch (`git checkout -b feature/improvement`).
+- Make your changes.
+- Commit your changes (`git commit -am 'Add new feature'`).
+- Push to the branch (`git push origin feature/improvement`).
+- Create a new Pull Request.

 ## Acknowledgments

 - This project was inspired by the need for effective fire detection solutions in various industries.